Vacheron Constantin Teams With Hodinkee To Produce Limited Edition Watch

 The dial itself is a lovely grey opaline that changes colors considerably based on lighting conditions.
 At times it appears almost black, other times it’s a true grey, and, in direct light, it can even appear brown.
 We chose grey because it sits squarely in between the two colors that would be possible for a chronograph in the 1950s – silver and black.
 Essentially, we’ve created a 1950s Vacheron chronograph that we would love to discover in an auction catalog, with the durability and wearability of a steel case, but with the simply divine, architectural shape for which Vacheron is world-renowned, with a lovely and visually interesting dial with pulsation scale – something never before seen on a Cornes de Vache chronograph.

-The watch measures 38.5 mm in diameter, and is only 10.9 mm thick.
+The watch measures 38.5 mm in diameter and is only 10.9 mm thick.
 It is also water resistant up to 30 meters.
-It comes with a Vacheron Constantin grey alligator strap, but the watch will also be available in two other strap options: natural Barenia leather and grey calfskin leather.
+It comes with a Vacheron Constantin gray alligator strap, but the watch will also be available in two other strap options: natural Barenia leather and gray calfskin leather.
 The two other strap options are made by Hodinkee themselves.

 In truly limited edition fashion, only 36 pieces were produced, and each will cost around $45,000.
 Buyers must reserve the watch online before being contacted by Vacheron Constantin themselves.

-This is not the first time Hodinkee has had a collaboration with a famous watchmaker, as they had a collaboration with Zenith last year to make a limited edition “Zenith El Primero Original Hodinkee”, which is inspired by Zenith’s El Primero Chronograph.
+This is not the first time Hodinkee has had a collaboration with a famous watchmaker, as they had a collaboration with Zenith last year to make a limited edition “Zenith El Primero Original Hodinkee,” which is inspired by Zenith’s El Primero Chronograph.

-[Featured image by Hodinkee]
+[Featured Image by Hodinkee]